Relintai/pandemonium_engine/README.md

 - GDNative api has some bugs, at least one of the functions have a wrong return value.
   Go through it all again, fix everything, and then actually start versioning it.
-- Include a file containing sha / md5 hashes with the releases.

 ## Todos for the next version